Stakeholder Mapping 101: How to Make a Stakeholder Map

 The y axis determines the level of interest, from highest on the top to lowest on the bottom—meaning how much the stakeholders are impacted by the outcome of the project.
 The x-axis of the power interest grid measures the stakeholder’s level of influence, or how much the stakeholder can impact the project, from low (left side) to high (right side).
 Stakeholders are then plotted on this map depending on how they fall on those two metrics.

 A stakeholder map is the first step toward stakeholder management in that it defines the stakeholder’s relationship to the project.
-It will inform almost every decision a project manager makes in regard to their stakeholders, including the frequency of their meetings and how much information they are given about the project.
+It will inform almost every decision a project manager makes regarding their stakeholders, including the frequency of their meetings and how much information they are given about the project.

 To give you an example and the opportunity to create your own stakeholder map, download our stakeholder map template.
 It provides the outline and all you have to do is add the details.
 Our stakeholder map template is shown below: